wrengit/Recipe-Book/README.md

 ### Existing Features

 - Full text search of recipe ingredients

+   Sumbitting the search field will search the DB recipes ingredients field for all matching words.
+Common words, such as 'and', 'of', etc are ommited from the search and will not return any results

-- Filtering of recipies based on a selection of 'tags'
+- Filtering of recipes based on a selection of 'tags'

+   The user is presented with 6 'tags' when posting a recipe.
+These allow filtering of the recipes to narrow down recipes that other users may or may not be interested in

-- Favouriting, or liking a recipe to save to profile page for future reference.
-This also serves to show the popularity of a recipe to help users decide
+- Favouriting, or liking a recipe to save to profile page for future reference

+   This serves to show the popularity of a recipe to help users decide, as a form of peer review.
+This feature also gives content creators feedback on their content, inspiring them to post more

 - Adding, editing and deleting of user recipes

+   Users have full control over their recipes, with only the user able to edit or delete their own recipes

 ### Features Left to Implement